So what's next? You need to know how best to promote your online course.

 What worked best for me, a blog or YouTube?

-In my personal case as a course creator, my blog worked much better than YouTube.
+In my case as a course creator looking to promote my courses, my blog worked much better than YouTube.

-This might come down to my preference for writing, and due to the fact that I already had a blog going on other software development topics, with an established audience.
+This might come down to my preference for writing, and because I already had a blog going on other software development topics, with an established audience.

 Also, I never created videos specifically made for YouTube, optimized for the YouTube algorithm.

-And because the courses are highly sequential in nature, watching a video in isolation without watching the prior videos might not make as much sense for the viewer, so the videos do less well then they could.
+And because the courses are highly sequential, watching a video in isolation without watching the prior videos might not make as much sense for the viewer, so the videos do less well than they could.

-Still, what I noticed is that many times my YouTube videos will rank well in specific searches in both YouTube and Google.
+Still, what I noticed is that many times my YouTube videos will rank well in specific searches on both YouTube and Google.

 So my YouTube channel, despite not having a ton of views, is a great source of SEO traffic that helps me a lot, and it gives me minimal work because I just repurpose my existing course videos.

-This is of course just my personal case, for you YouTube might work better. 😉
+This is of course just my case, for you, YouTube might work better in promoting your online courses. 😉

 How to Grow Your Audience with a Blog

-If you are going for the most long-term approach, and you are looking to get the most out of your initial time investment, then a blog is the way to go.
+If you are going for the most long-term approach to advertise your online course for free, as well as get the most out of your initial time investment, then a blog is the way to go.

 To create a successful blog, you need to first have a very solid understanding of what your target audience is looking for in Google, and then write posts that target those commonly searched queries.